morganthrapp/Pylons-lang/README.md

 1. Exponential multiplication `e`.
 1. Print the stack with `p`.
 1. Check the primality of the top of the stack `m`.
 1. Printing the stack as a string `c`.
+Exits after printing.
 1. Swap the top of the stack `\`
 1. Constants with `:name(value or block)`.
 Ex: `:A1`.
 Currently these all have to be declared at the start of the program.
 1. Variables with `[name(value or block)]`.
 Ex: `[A12+] == [3]` or `[A#11#2+]A == [13]`.
 Variables can only be an integer, not complex types for now.